ayseff/securityswitch/ReadMe.txt

 	</paths>
 </securitySwitch>

 The first entry will ensure that any request for the Contact.aspx page in the Info sub-directory of the site will be secured via HTTPS.
 The matchType is "Exact" and that means that only an exact request for that path will be matched.
-In other words if there is any tail, query string, or bookmark included in a request, it will not be redirected (e.g. /Info/Contact.aspx?ref=email, /Info/Contact.aspx#form).
+In other words, if there is any tail, query string, or bookmark included in a request, it will not be redirected (e.g. /Info/Contact.aspx?ref=email, /Info/Contact.aspx#form).

 The next two entries will secure requests for the Login.aspx page and any path starting with /Manage.
 Since no matchType is specified, the default, "StartsWith", is used.
 This works better for these two, because often requests for the login page will have a query string attached to it with the return URL (e.g. /Login.aspx?ReturnUrl=%2fManage).
 Likewise, anything in the /Manage sub-directory will be secured.
 Note, however, that a request for /ManagementInfo.aspx will also be secured because that request starts with /Manage.

 The fourth and fifth entries are all about the /Admin sub-directory.
 The fifth entry ensures that any request to the /Admin sub-directory are secured.
 However, the fourth entry preempts the fifth, because it is listed beforehand.
 It instructs the module to access the default page in the /Admin sub-directory insecurely (via HTTP).
-It uses a matchType of Regex to catch the various possible ways a request may be made for the default page (e.g. /Admin, /Admin/, /Admin/Default.aspx).
+It uses a matchType of "Regex" to catch the various possible ways a request may be made for the default page (e.g. /Admin, /Admin/, /Admin/Default.aspx).
 Also, the ignoreCase attribute is set to false to prove a point; /Admin/Default.aspx and /Admin/default.aspx are separate requests.
 The regex accounts for both.
 If we omit ignoreCase, or set it to true (the default), the regex path could be rewritten to just "~/Admin(/|/Default\.aspx)?$" and either request will be matched.

 The sixth entry will force the module to ignore any requests for resources in the /Media sub-directory.
 This is especially important if you are running a website on IIS 7.x in Integrated Mode or if you have a wildcard handler setup in IIS to process all requests through the ASP.NET pipeline.
 In these cases, a request for /Media/Images/Title.jpg will use the same protocol that the page it's reference in uses.
 If left out and a page secured via HTTPS references that image, the image request would be redirected to HTTP by the module; causing mixed security warnings in the browser.